stevenpelley/strava3golang/README_HEADER.md

 To use this client you will first need to perform oauth2 authorization, create an http client with the oauth2 token, and assign this client into the strava HTTPClient struct.
 I use github.com/stevenpelley/oauth2-accesstoken-golang to create a token for development use.

+See example/athlete for an example.
+This assumes you have the input oauth_client_config.json used in github.com/stevenpelley/oauth2-accesstoken-golang as well as the token.json that results.
+These files are both listed in .gitignore to prevent commiting secrets.

 What follows is the README generated from the strava swagger itself.